gohugoio/hugo/docs/content/templates/terms.md

 ## Ordering

-Hugo can order the meta data in two different ways.
+Hugo can order the term meta data in two different ways.
 It can be ordered:

 * by the number of contents assigned to that key, or
 * alphabetically.